Join us to ensure the Blue Ridge Parkway remains a national treasure!

 Repair and Restore Historic Structures at Johnson Farm

 Milepost 86 – The historic structures at Johnson Farm provide unique insight into Appalachian farm life in the late 19th and early 20th centuries.
 Visitors will lose the learning opportunities provided by the farm without repairs to the buildings.
-The project will rehabilitate and stabilize the historic farmhouse, barn, meat house, spring house, and corn crib at this highly visited site.
+The project will rehabilitate and stabilize the historic buildings at this highly visited site.

 - Projects & Programs